 3. Star Bulk Carriers

-Star Bulk Carriers Corp. ranks as the third-largest dry bulk shipping company, boasting a vast and modern fleet of 113 bulkers with a total deadweight of 12,716,233 tons.
-The company’s fleet is headlined by the “Gargantua,” a colossal Newcastlemax type bulk carrier measuring 300 meters in length and with a deadweight of 209,529 tons, surpassing the size of any vessel in Oldendorff Carriers’ fleet.
+tar Bulk Carriers Corp. ranks as the third-largest dry bulk shipping company, with a modern fleet of 113 bulkers and a total deadweight of 12,716,233 tons.
+According to BIMCO’s 2023 shipping report, Star Bulk’s fleet transports over 60 million metric tons of commodities annually, including iron ore, grains, and fertilizers, representing 8% of the global dry bulk market.
+The company’s flagship vessel, “Gargantua,” is a Newcastlemax carrier with a deadweight of 209,529 tons, standing out as one of the largest in their fleet.

 The Star Bulk fleet’s diversity is further highlighted by the inclusion of two additional Newcastlemax class bulkers, the MV Star Gina 2GR and MV Maharaj, each boasting over 209,000 tons DWT.
 These ships are part of Star Bulk’s impressive lineup of 17 Newcastlemax vessels.
 The company’s operational versatility is enhanced by a mix of 20 Capesize, 7 Post Panamax, 40 Kamsarmax, 2 Panamax, 19 Ultramax, and 8 Supramax class bulkers.